CuraMap-Team05/CuraMap-Codebase/BRANCHING.md

-# **Contributing Guidelines for Care Connect Project**
+# **Contributing Guidelines for CuraMap Project**

-Welcome to the Care Connect Project!
+Welcome to the CuraMap Project!
 This document will guide you on how to contribute effectively.
 Follow these steps to ensure we maintain a clean, organized, and efficient workflow.

 ---